When to plant Anemones in Ogle County, IL

 Ogle County, Illinois is in USDA Hardiness Zone 5b.
 The average last spring frost is April 23 and first fall frost is October 13.

-Ogle County County sits in USDA Zone 5b.
+Ogle County sits in USDA Zone 5b.
 Anemones grows reliably in zones 5a through 10b, so it's a good fit here.

-Can Anemones grow in Ogle County County's climate?
+Can Anemones grow in Ogle County's climate?

 Your Ogle County Garden Planner — Free